Quantifying displacement: an urban expansion consequence via persistent homology: Methods

+For each of the four groups, we construct a suitable space and analyse its topological features.

-Let us first analyse the $H_0$ features.
-In the group `stay', the most persistent one originates in 2009 in neighbourhood `27 Atocha', which spans the area between the main train station Atocha and M\'endez \'Alvaro, an important transportation hub.
+Let us first analyse the $H_0$ features, which represent neighbourhood–year combinations where a given group is particularly prominent.
+In the group `stay', the most persistent feature originates in 2009 in neighbourhood `27 Atocha', located between the main train station Atocha and the M\'endez \'Alvaro transportation hub.
+While this feature requires a while to expand, others born around the same time quickly span several years and neighbourhoods.
 This highlights a difference in the population dynamics compared to the surrounding areas and years.
-While this feature requires a while to expand, others born around the same time quickly span several years and neighbourhoods.
-Nevertheless, we observe that it is only at high values of the filtration-parameter that the connected components in this group expand vertically beyond the 2020 threshold or include neighbourhoods in the `01 Centro district', the historic centre.
-These facts denote population displacement subject to temporal and spatial constraints.
+Nevertheless, only at high values of the filtration-parameter do the connected components in this group expand vertically beyond the 2020 threshold or include neighbourhoods in the `01 Centro district', the historic centre.
+This suggests that residents in this district face difficulties relocating within their own neighbourhood, a pattern that appears to extend to the wider city from 2020 onward.

-The city group exhibits more connected components than the others (see Table \ref{table:num_features}), indicating limited spatial and temporal concentration.
-Its two most persistent $H_0$ features both arise in neighbourhood `27 Atocha' and expand later, forming stacked components interrupted in 2009–2010—when the stay $H_0$ feature emerges; see Figure \ref{fig:city_threshold_70_}.
-This pattern reflects a preference for intra-neighbourhood moves when market conditions permit, as after the 2008 financial crisis.
+The `city' group exhibits a larger number of connected components than the others (see Table \ref{table:num_features}), suggesting that this group is more dispersed across space and time.
+Its two most persistent $H_0$ features both arise in neighbourhood `27 Atocha' and expand only later, forming stacked components interrupted in 2009–2010--coinciding with the emerging of the `stay' $H_0$; see Figure \ref{fig:city_threshold_70_}.
+This pattern suggests that, when conditions allow--such as in the period following the 2008 financial crisis--individuals tend to prefer moving within their own neighbourhood rather than relocating elsewhere in the city.